East Pakistan Air Operations (1971): Blue on blue: Tragedy near Khulna

-Indian Army Eastern Command had ordered Bangladesh Navy gunboats BNS Palash (CO: Lieutenant A.K.
-Mitra, Indian Navy) and BNS Padma (CO: Lt.
-Commander Joyanta Kumar Roy Chowdhury, Indian Navy), accompanied by INS Panvel (CO: Lt.
-Commander J. P. A. Noronha, Indian Navy) and under the overall command of Commander M. N. Samant of Indian Navy, to sail to the port at Mongla in an anti shipping mission.
-The Bangladesh Navy ships flew the national ensign, carried Bengali seamen and Indian command crews, and they had been operating against Pakistani shipping since November, and under the advice of Indian Eastern Air command, had painted their superstructure yellow to avoid misidentification and fixed 15 feet by 10 feet yellow cloths on their bridges to identify them as friendly crafts to the IAF.
+Indian Army Eastern Command had ordered Bangladesh Navy gunboats BNS Palash and BNS Padma, accompanied by INS Panvel (CO: Lt.
+Commander J. P. A. Noronha, Indian Navy) and under the overall command of Commander M. N. Samant of Indian Navy, to sail to the port at Mongla in an anti-shipping mission.
+The Bangladesh Navy ships flew the national ensign, carried Bengali seamen and Indian command crews, and, under the advice of Indian Eastern Air command, had painted their superstructure yellow to avoid misidentification and fixed 15 feet by 10 feet yellow cloths on their bridges to identify them as friendly crafts to the IAF.
 This had been reported back to Eastern Air Command.
 This task force ("Alpha Force"), accompanied by BST craft Chitrangada sailed from Hasnabad on 6 December, entered Mangla at 7:30 AM on 10 December, and took over the abandoned port facility.
 Commander Samant then decided to sail towards Khulna, which was 20 miles east of Dum Dum airport, lay north of the bomb line and a designated target of IAF planes.
 This was not part of the mission but Commander Samant decided to push on anyway, leaving Chitrangada at Mongla.

 The flotilla sailed along the Passur river was closing on Khulna dockyard by 11:45 AM, Panvel in the lead, followed by and Palash when three Gnats dived on them.
 Commander Samant on INS Panvel recognized the IAF planes and ordered all the ships to hold fire.
 The Gnats hit BNS Padma with rockets, which caught fire and sank.
 Palash was hit next, her captain refused to open fire on the Gnats and beached the ship, where it was again attacked.
-Bengali Engine Room artificer Muhammad Ruhul Amin was critically wounded while trying to keep the ship operational although others were abandoning the ship.
+Bengali Engine Room artificer Muhammad Ruhul Amin was critically wounded, while trying to keep the ship operational although others were abandoning the ship.
 Panvel opened up on the IAF planes, then beached on the riverbank and made smoke to appear critically damaged.
 After the IAF planes departed, Panvel rescued some of the survivors and returned to Indian territory.
 The incident cost the lives of three Bengali naval commandos and 7 Bengali sailors including Muhibullah Bir Bikram, while 6 naval commandos, 1 BSF JCO, 3 Indian officers, and 7 Bengali seamen were injured.
 Twenty one Indian and Bengali sailors became POWs.

 The Indian Navy gave 13 awards (including 3 Mahavir Chakras and 5 Vir Chakras) to the Indian rank-and-file involved in this incident.
-Bengali Seaman Ruhul Amin, who tried to save BNS Palash despite being wounded and ordered to abandon ship, and who later died under torture after being taken captive, was awarded the Bir Shreshtro medal by the Bangladeshi government.
+Bengali Seaman Ruhul Amin, who tried to save BNS Palash despite being wounded and ordered to abandon ship, and who later died under torture after being taken captive, was awarded the Bir Shreshtro medal by the Bangladeshi Government.